 Which of these statements best describes what brought you here?

-“I want some general productivity tips so I can find time to do the stuff I love.”
-If you’d like some general productivity tips, check this out first.
+“I want some productivity tips so I can find time to do the stuff I love.”
+Check this out first.

 “I’m a writer.
 I want to find more time to write.”
 OR: “I want to create a regular writing habit.”
-If you’re a writer, check this out first.
+Check this out first.

 “I want to know more about the Small Steps books.”
-OR: “Isn’t it all written down in one place so I can get to grips with it?”
+OR: “Isn’t it all written down somewhere so I can get to grips with it?”
 Check this out first.

 Let me know how you get on,